 At the same time we were throwing these ideas around and letting them grow and build, Nathan was going back to school to complete his doctorate.
 This left him very little time for working on the game system.
 We have since sketched out a viable rule set, but it needs play testing to check the details.

 The other thing we needed was more information on the Empyrean universe.
 What would determine the types of characters players could choose (species, employment, social status, etc.)?
 What was the cosmological geography of the Universe, its key planets and their relative locations?
 What about politics, culture, technology, and all the other relationships across and within worlds?

-Once Laine had completed a couple of stories and started a couple more, Nathan picked up the bug and added a few short stories of his own.
+Once Ariana had completed a couple of stories and started a couple more, Nathan picked up the bug and added a few short stories of his own.
 The style and setting have proven fertile ground for training and testing both of us as writers.
 We both since have started separate, non-fiction blogs and are writing other fiction in several modes.
-Laine actually gets paid for writing blog content, and we both have manuscripts ready for publishing (available if you're interested!).
+Ariana actually gets paid for writing blog content, and we both have manuscripts ready for publishing (available if you're interested!).